M1styAI/PhoenixSMP/README.md

 3. **Login to Your Modrinth and Microsoft Accounts:**
    - Open the Modrinth Launcher.
    - Log into your Modrinth account.
 If you don't have an account, create one.
-   - Additionally, log into your Microsoft account if prompted.
-This might be necessary for authentication purposes.
+   - Log into your Microsoft account, on which you own Minecraft Java Edition.

 4. **Search for PhoenixSMP Modpack:**
    - In the Modrinth Launcher, use the search bar to find "PhoenixSMP."